Thoms Family Above & Beyond Scholarship Winners Announced

 - Kylie Wymer, $500, The Recycled Library – Kylie created her project to provide every student, K-6, in the Rock Island-Milan School District, a book they could keep and take home.
 At the project’s end, she will have distributed approximately 3500 books to all the elementary schools of District 41.
 She received donations from hundreds of people throughout the community and has collected over 5,000 books – well exceeding her goal of providing a book to each child.

 “I continue to be amazed by the efforts our Rock Island High School students put forth for the betterment of our community and themselves.
 I am hopeful for our future as I see these student engage and grow,” stated Stuart W. Thoms, Founder.

-Note: The Thoms Family Foundation created the scholarship in 2003 to encourage and reward the leadership and entrepreneurial spirit of Rock Island High School (RIHS) students.
+Note: The Thoms Family Foundation partnered with the Rock Island-Milan Education Foundation to create the scholarship in 2003 to encourage and reward the leadership and entrepreneurial spirit of Rock Island High School (RIHS) students.
 Any RIHS student, regardless of race, economic status or academic standing, may submit a proposal the spring of their junior year on an original project of their choosing.
 Potential topics for proposals could explore business/entrepreneurship, conservation, technology, community service, or politics.